Run For Office

-In 2020, the work of state and local elected officials was critical to the safety and well-being of millions of Americans.
-This work will continue on in 2021.
-If you decide to run — especially in these uncertain times — rest assured that RFS will be there for you.
+In 2021, the work of state and local elected officials was critical to the safety and well-being of millions of people.
+This work will continue in 2022.
+If you decide to run — especially in these uncertain times — rest assured RFS will have your back.

 What kind of candidate are we looking for?
 Run for Something works exclusively with progressive Millennials and Gen-Zers running for local office for the first or second time.